-These Dr Brusch photos depict our personal relationship with Dr. Charles Brusch.
+These Dr. Brusch photos depict our personal relationship with Dr. Charles Brusch.
 Dr Brusch is the physician who worked alongside Rene Caisse in developing the most successful version of the essiac formula.
-Scroll down to take a look a the Dr Brusch photos we have here to demonstrate his connection with Rene Caisse.
-As Rene Caisse suggested, our sheep sorrel in our essiac contains the root.
+Scroll down to take a look at the collection of Dr. Brusch photos we have here to demonstrate his connection with Rene Caisse.
+Just as Rene Caisse recommended, our sheep sorrel in our essiac contains the root.
 It's 20% root.

-In 1959, Rene Caisse went to the Brusch Medical Clinic in Cambridge, Mass. to join Dr. Charles Armao Brusch, MD.
+In 1959, Rene Caisse went to the Brusch Medical Clinic in Cambridge, Mass. to join Dr. Charles Brusch, MD in researching essiac tea.
 She became partners with Dr. Charles Brusch with the intent of forming the "Rene Caisse Cancer Research Foundation," a charitable foundation which would have the purpose of utilizing this treatment for cancer in humans.
 Rene was provided with three rooms for her use at the clinic and all her expenses were taken care of.
 Rene and Charles Brusch remained partners, co-developers and co-owners until her death in 1978 at the age of 91.

 Consequently they returned to using the eight herb essiac formula administered in an oral fashion.
 One version of this formula is called "Flor-Essence" in the marketplace.
 A double blind study was done in which other essiac formulas were used, all of which proved to be inferior to the settled upon eight herb formula.

-Thanks for taking a peak at these Dr Brusch photos.
+Thanks for taking a peak at these Dr. Brusch photos from our personal collection.
 We are happy to be able to share the history with you!